 Until recently, the only dental treatment that was available to treat patients undergoing a gum recession was either using skin grafts or sutures.
 Major advancements made in dental surgery saw the invention of the pinhole surgical technique.

 This technique involves creating a needle size hole, to treat gum recession, instead of the conventional use of sutures and scalpels for the same treatment.
 Skyview Dentistry doctor, Dr. Seti Byrd, has been well-trained and is qualified to perform pinhole gum surgeries, in her Charlotte, NC clinic.

 Gum recession is a dental condition whereby you experience a loss of gum tissue along your gum line.
 This occurs due to various factors, which include aging, abrasive brushing of teeth or periodontal diseases.

-According to Dr. Byrd, a pinhole gum surgery is a minimally invasive technique, since there are no incisions made.
+According to Dr. Byrd, a is a minimally invasive technique, since there are no incisions made.
 Thus, you can expect a faster healing process, reduced bleeding, with minimal post-operative pain.